swlho/beevents-fe/README.md

 #### Sign up/onboarding

 1. Click login at the top of the page, and click 'User login' on the pop-up dialog
-2. Create a login using an email and password, and clicking 'Sign up'
+2. Create a login using an email and password, and click 'Sign up'.
+A validation email will be sent to your inbox (check 'Junk' folder if it does not appear in your inbox)

+> For testing purposes, either:
+>
+> A. Sign up using your own email/password
+>
+> OR
+>
+> B. Use the below test account:
+>
+>> beevents@swlho.com
+>>
+>> password123
+>
+> OR
+>
-> Use a service like <https://internxt.com/temporary-email> to sign up using a temporary email for testing purposes
+> C. Use a service like <https://internxt.com/temporary-email> to sign up using a temporary email address and inbox

-3. Validate your login by clicking the link within the email sent to the email (check 'Junk' folder if it does not appear in your inbox)
+3. Validate your login by clicking the link within the email

 #### Booking an event